-1. Entry of data in the customs files identification database and consultation thereof shall be reserved for the authorities referred to in Article 15(2).

-2. Any consultation concerning the customs files identification database shall cover the following personal data:

-- (a) for persons: the forename and/or name and/or maiden name and/or former surnames and/or alias and/or date of birth and/or address; - (b) for businesses: business name and/or name under which trade is conducted and/or VAT identifier and/or excise duties identification number and/or address.
+- 1. Entry of data in the customs files identification database and consultation thereof shall be reserved for the authorities referred to in Article 12A(2). - 2.
+Any consultation concerning the customs files identification database shall cover the following personal data: - (i) for persons: the forename and/or name and/or maiden name and/or former surnames and/or alias and/or date of birth and/or address; - (ii) for businesses: business name and/or name under which trade is conducted and/or VAT identifier and/or excise duties identification number and/or address.

-CHAPTER VIII
+CHAPTER VC